pimpale/foo/python/welfareseconds/welfare_post.md

 Another [study on speaking speed in British English](https://francis-press.com/uploads/papers/pv7j7Z9uRgQyPUxnVTDTPecUAEP0HJcWWhGErVeD.pdf) suggests that the spoken words per minute in casual conversation is 222 wpm.
 All of this together suggests that humans think at around 230 WPM (give or take 10).

 Now, a simple first-order approximation of the number of waking human minutes is to assume each of the roughly 8 billion humans is awake for 16 hours a day.
 This yields 7680 billion waking minutes each day.
 This isn't quite right, since babies and children sleep more, and older people sleep less, but it's probably approximately correct.
+Let's assume, as an upper bound, that people think more or less constantly while they're awake.

 Tokens are [commonly approximated](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) as $\frac{3}{4}$ of a word.